What You Need to Know About Your Child's Height Percentile

 Rady explains, “Which percentile a child should be growing at is primarily determined by their parent’s height.
 The first question to answer when evaluating a child for delayed growth is are they growing on a percentile curve that is appropriate or expected for their family.”

 Rady suggests two calculations you can use to determine your child’s expected height, based on the height of both parents to get a better idea of whether your child is on track based on his or her particular circumstances.
-You can find both calculations (for mom and dad), in their short stature resource.

 The percentile your child falls into is a helpful benchmarker, telling you if he or she is on a healthy trajectory.
 For all intents and purposes, this is a mostly accurate baseline, but you should always speak with your pediatrician if there are any concerns.
 Your pediatrician will be tracking height in your child’s annual visits as well to ensure his or her growth trajectory is where it should be.